charlesgobina/100-days-of-linux/r1-log.md

 **Command for the day**
 - pwd -> display present working directory
 - ls / -> list contents of root directory

+### Round 1 Day 4: January 5

+**Today's Progress**:
+> Globbing
+- Glob characters are character with special meaning.
+- The are also called wildcard characters and can be used together with any command
+- They allow us to specify patterns that match file names, making manipulation of many files possible
+- Some of them include
+- `*` which represents 0 or more characters
+- `?` which represents a single character
+- `[]` whcih matches files with any single later contained within the square bracket
+- `!` used in conjuction with `[]` and it negates anything found in the square bracket.

+> Basic file manipulation commands
+`cp` copy files and directories.
+For it to work, source and destination of item you are copying should be specified. use -i option to make sure you don't mistakenly overwrite a file if it already exists in your destination directory
+`mv` renames a file or directory if destination is not provided.
+The command also moves a file or directory is the destination is provided. use -i option to make sure you don't mistakenly overwrite a file if it already exists in your destination directory
+`touch` creates a new file.
+`rm` deletes file and directories.
+To delete directories, specify the -r option else delete won't work on directory. use -i option to make sure you don't mistakenly delete a file or directory as you will be prompted before any deletion is done
+`rmdir` deletes a directory but only if it is empty `mkdir` creates a directory

+**Command for the day**
+- touch the_sky -> creates a file called the_sky
+- rm the_sky -> deletes a file called the_sky